tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions
 : A list of extensions.
-The ServerHello MUST only include extensions which are required to establish the cryptographic context.
-Currently the only such extensions are "key_share" and "pre_shared_key".
-  All current TLS 1.3 ServerHello messages will contain one of these two extensions, or both when using a PSK with (EC)DHE key establishment.
+The ServerHello MUST only include extensions which are required to establish the cryptographic context and negotiate the protocol version.
+All TLS 1.3 ServerHello messages MUST contain the "supported_versions" extension, and at least one of either the "pre_shared_key" or "key_share" extensions, or both when using a PSK with (EC)DHE key establishment.
   The remaining extensions are sent separately in the EncryptedExtensions message.
 {:br }